Wondering how to prepare your store for the holidays during a pandemic?

 Out of stocks.
 Missed transfers and broken vendor promises both create bad will with customers.
 The key is warning shoppers of the risks of ordering and then communicating with them several times about their special order before it is due.

 8. Create tips for holiday shopping.
 Gift guides are big business because most consumers don’t have the time or imagination to think unique gifts up on their own.
-Headings might include: For the college student, for the mom with young children, for grandparents - you get the idea.
-The more you can curate your store down to Instagrammable pictures and great descriptions of who each item is for, the more shoppers can look to you to fulfill their entire list.
+Gift guide headings might include: For the college student, for the mom with young children, for grandparents - you get the idea.
+The more you can curate your store down to Instagrammable pictures and great descriptions of who each item is for, the more customers can look to you to fulfill their entire list.

 And remember, your posts and emails don’t all have to be product, you can include a tip about how to make something for no cost or a great project to do with kids on a snowy day; you can even give space to a local non-religious charity.